HarryLovesCode/Vulkan-API-Book/chap3/windows.md

 }
 ```

-If the window was created correctly, we...
+If the window was createdy, we should...

 - Show it on the screen
 - Set it to the foreground
 - Set it to the active (focused) window

-Luckily, Windows provides functions for exactly those three operations.
+Luckily, Windows provides functions for those three operations.

 ```cpp
 ShowWindow(window, SW_SHOW);